Roman invasion of Africa (204–201 BC): Primary sources

 The main source for almost every aspect of the Punic Wars is the historian Polybius (c.
-200 – c.
-118 BC), a Greek sent to Rome in 167BC as a hostage.
+200), a Greek sent to Rome in 167BC as a hostage.
 His works include a now largely lost manual on military tactics, but he is best known for The Histories, written sometime after 146BC.
 Polybius's work is considered broadly objective and largely neutral as between Carthaginian and Roman points of view.
 He was an analytical historian and wherever possible interviewed participants, from both sides, in the events he wrote about.

 The accuracy of Polybius's account has been much debated over the past 150 years, but the modern consensus is to accept it largely at face value and the details of the war in modern sources are largely based on interpretations of Polybius's account.
 The modern historian Andrew Curry sees Polybius as being "fairly reliable"; while Craige Champion describes him as "a remarkably well-informed, industrious, and insightful historian".
 Much of Polybius's account of the Second Punic War is missing, or only exists in fragmentary form.

 The account of the Roman historian Livy, who relied heavily on Polybius, is used by modern historians where Polybius's account is not extant.
 However, the classicist Adrian Goldsworthy says Livy's "reliability is often suspect"; and the historian Philip Sabin refers to Livy's "military ignorance".
 Dexter Hoyos describes Livy's account of the battle of Zama as "bizarrely at odds with Polybius' which he seems not to understand fully".

 Other, later, ancient histories of the war exist, although often in fragmentary or summary form.
 Modern historians usually take into account the writings of Appian and Cassius Dio, two Greek authors writing during the Roman era; they are described by John Lazenby as "clearly far inferior" to Livy, but some otherwise-lost fragments of Polybius can be recovered from their texts.
 The Greek moralist Plutarch wrote several biographies of Roman commanders in his Parallel Lives.
 Other sources include coins, inscriptions, archaeological evidence and empirical evidence from reconstructions.